Shabbethai Bass: As printer

-Between 1674 and 1679 Bass traveled through Poland, Germany, and the Dutch Republic, stopping in such cities as Głogów, Kalisz, Krotoszyn, Leszno, Poznań, Worms, and Amsterdam, the centers of Jewish scholarship.
-He finally settled at Amsterdam in 1679, where he entered into friendly and scholarly relations with the eminent men of the German and the Portuguese-Spanish communities.
+Between 1674 and 1679 Bass traveled through Poland, Germany, and the Dutch Republic, stopping in such cities as Głogów, Kalisz, Krotoszyn, Leszno, Poznań, Worms, and Amsterdam—major centers of Jewish scholarship.
+He finally settled in Amsterdam in 1679, entering into friendly and scholarly relations with the eminent men of the German and the Portuguese-Spanish communities.
 That city was the center of Jewish printing and publishing, and Bass, becoming thoroughly familiar with the business, resolved to devote himself entirely to issuing Jewish books.
 With a keen eye for the practical, he perceived that the eastern part of Germany was a suitable place for a Jewish printing establishment.
-The literary productivity of the Lithuanian-Polish Jews was at this time obliged to seek an outlet in Amsterdam or Prague almost exclusively; Bass accordingly fixed upon Breslau as a suitable place for his purposes, on account of its vicinity to the Polish frontier, and of the large commerce carried on between Breslau and Poland.
-Hence, after a residence of five years, he left Amsterdam; going first, it seems, to Vienna, in order to obtain a license from the imperial government.
+The literary productivity of the Polish-Lithuanian Jews was at this time obliged to seek an outlet in Amsterdam or Prague almost exclusively; Bass accordingly fixed upon Breslau as a suitable place for his purposes, on account of its vicinity to the Polish frontier, and of the large commerce carried on between Breslau and Poland.
+Hence, after five years' residence, he left Amsterdam, going, it seems, first to Vienna to obtain a license from the imperial government.
 The negotiations between Bass and the magistrates of Breslau occupied nearly four years, and not until 1687 or 1688 did he receive permission to set up a Hebrew printing-press.

 At Dyhernfurth

-Thereupon he settled at Dyhernfurth, a small town near Breslau founded shortly before 1663, whose owner, Herr von Glaubitz, glad to have a large establishment on his estate, was very well disposed toward Bass.
-In order the more easily to obtain Jewish workmen, Bass united into a congregation the small band of printers, typesetters, and workmen who had followed him to Dyhernfurth, for whose needs he cared, acquiring as early as 1689 a place for a cemetery.
+Thereupon, he settled at Dyhernfurth, a small town near Breslau founded shortly before 1663, whose owner, Herr von Glaubitz, glad to have a large establishment on his estate, was very well disposed toward Bass.
+To more easily obtain Jewish workers, Bass united the small band of printers, typesetters, and workmen who had followed him to Dyhernfurth, for whose needs he cared, and acquired a cemetery site as early as 1689.

-The first book from Bass's press appeared in the middle of August, 1689, the first customer being, as he had anticipated, a Polish scholar, Rabbi Samuel ben Uri of Woydyslaw, whose commentary Beit Shmuel on Shulchen Aruch, Even Ha'ezer, was printed at Dyhernfurth.
-The books that followed during the next year were either works of Polish scholars or liturgical collections intended for the use of Polish Jews.
+The first book from Bass's press appeared in the middle of August, 1689, the first customer being, as he had anticipated, a Polish scholar, Rabbi Samuel ben Uri of Woydyslaw, whose commentary Beit Shmuel on the Shulhan Arukh, Even Ha'ezer, was printed at Dyhernfurth.
+The books published the following year were either works by Polish scholars or liturgical collections intended for Polish Jews.
 Being issued in a correct, neat, and pleasing form, they easily found buyers, especially at the fairs of Breslau, where Bass himself sold his books.